Shaheen47/Secure-Bank-And-ATms/README.md

-# Secure-Bank-And-ATms
-Secured Bank and Atms system
+# Secured Bank And ATms System

 University project to build a secured Band and ATMs systems.
 The bank is a server and the ATMs are clients. \
 Roles in the project:  \